rydmike/rydmike.github.io/blog_flutter_linting.md

 ### Lints

 The first Flutter and Dart default used linting package is called [**lints**](https://pub.dev/packages/lints).
 It was launched as version 1.0.0 on May 12, 2021.
 This package contains the new official recommended selection of lint rules for **Dart** projects.
-With release of Dart 2.17.0 and Flutter 3, it was bumped to version 2.0.0, enabling more and new rules.
+With the release of Dart 2.17.0 and Flutter 3, it was bumped to version 2.0.0, enabling more and new rules.

 The `lints` package comes in two flavors, the absolute minimum lint rule set, called **Core lints**, and a broader set called **Recommended Lints**.
 The recommended set also includes the core lints.
-In the Dart guide you can read more about it [here](https://dart.dev/guides/language/analysis-options#enabling-linter-rules).
+In the Dart guide, you can read more about it [here](https://dart.dev/guides/language/analysis-options#enabling-linter-rules).

 In its latest version, **Lints Core**, enables 28 linting rules.
 This is only 13.8% of available rules, only the most critical Dart rules.
 The **Lints Recommended** set, enables 84 rules, or 41.4% of available and highly recommended Dart rules.